The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 Location of groups in the identity management realm

 The local, most granular level entry name.
 It has no other qualifying entry names that would serve to address the entry uniquely.
-In the example,
+It is a fully-qualified X.500 name.
+For example,

-In the Oracle Identity Management infrastructure, the The root Oracle Context is an entry in Product_Name containing a pointer to the default identity management realm in the infrastructure.
-It also contains information on how to locate an identity management realm given a simple name of the realm.
+In the Oracle Identity Management infrastructure, the root Oracle Context is an entry in Oracle Net Services containing a pointer to the default identity management realm in the infrastructure.
+It also contains information about how to locate an identity management realm given the simple name of the realm.

 A logical representation of a database, which is the way a database is presented to clients.
-A database can be presented as multiple services and a service can be implemented as multiple database instances.
-The service name is a string that is the global database name, that is, a name comprising the database name and domain name, entered during installation or database creation.
-If you are not sure what the global database name is, you can obtain it from the value of the
+The service name is a string that is the global database name, that is, a name comprised of the database name and domain name, entered during installation or database creation.
+If you are not sure what the global database name is, then you can obtain it from the value of the SERVICE_NAMES parameter in the initialization parameter file.

-A feature by which the PMON process automatically registers information with a listener.
+A feature by which the Listener Registration (LREG) automatically registers information with a listener.
 Because this information is registered with the listener, the

 listener.ora file does not need to be configured with this static information.